 If you are already enrolled as a qualified relative, you may continue your FLTCIP coverage if you subsequently lose qualified relative status (such as upon divorce), as long as the Carrier receives the required premium when due.

-Your coverage will terminate on the earliest of the following dates:
+Except as provided in paragraph (e) of this section, your coverage will terminate on the earliest of the following dates:

 (However, in this event, care coordination services will continue.)